TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 26/Genesis 26.33.md

 ---

-And he called it Shibah: therefore the name of the city is Beer-sheba unto this day.
+He called it Shibah.
+Therefore the name of the city is Beersheba to this day.